-Nick Karp – Founder and Chief Financial Officer
+Nick Karp – Founder and Chief Operating Officer

 I loved the SPI playtest experience, and ended up spending far too many Friday nights during the Ford and Carter administrations making counters, logging details of play, and trying to make sense of game systems scrawled on paper napkins between bits of egg foo young and cashew chicken.

 Shenandoah is a dream come true, a chance to do what I’ve always loved, with some of the most respected names in the gaming community, on a platform ideally suited to enhance the serious game experience.
 It’s an exciting place to be!
 Some favorite games:

 1. Paths of Glory: A rich, tense education in the pleasures of trench warfare.

 2. Freedom in the Galaxy: And now we will discuss the location of the secret rebel base…

 3. Hannibal: Great interplay between strategic choices and battle tactics.
 Cartago delenda est!